Kartoffel/WTherm-alpha/README.md

 - The web interface uses javascriptm, which interacts with the database through data.php

 ## Installation
-This requires a working installation of Apache, PHP5 and MySQL
+This requires a working installation of Apache, PHP5 and MySQL with the PHAR extension enabled

 1. Install [WiringPi](http://wiringpi.com/) and compile the GPIO utility
 2. Enable the PHP Phar extension